Rob Hawthorne

-Rob Hawthorne (born 3 May 1965) is an English football commentator, currently working for Sky Sports.
+Robert Hawthorne (born 3 May 1965) is an English football commentator, currently working for Sky Sports.
 He is notable for his commentating alongside Andy Gray in the 2005 UEFA Champions League final in Istanbul.

 He was born in Dudley, Worcestershire now West Midlands.
 He was a pupil at Foxyards Primary School and later the Blue Coat School.

 Early career

 His media career began at the age of 14, when he was still a pupil at the Blue Coat School.
 He participated in a talent spotting competition hosted by Radio West Midlands, which he eventually won with his piece covering the 1979 European Cup Final between Nottingham Forest and Malmö.
 Afterwards, he was taken on by Beacon Radio in Wolverhampton.

 Rob also appeared and presented quite regularly on Dudley and District Hospital Broadcasting (DDHB) from the Guest, Burton Road, and Russell Hall hospitals in the Black Country area of Dudley.

 Five Live

 He became one of the regular commentators on live broadcasts for BBC Radio 5, shortly after its launch, before moving on to BBC Radio 5 Live with the rest of its sports team in 1994.
 After senior commentators Mike Ingham and Alan Green, Hawthorne and colleague Ron Jones formed the second "tier" of commentators.
 During his time on radio Hawthorne commentated on several Division One Play-off finals, the Scottish Cup Final, a number of FA Cup and League Cup semi-finals and two major international tournaments - Euro 92 and World Cup 1994.